 Experiencing the Aoling Festival of Nagaland

-On the first day, or Hoi Lah Nyih, all efforts go into preparation.
-Firewood is gather, vegetables and fruits are collected, new clothes woven or old clothes patched.
+On the first day or Hoi Lah Nyih, all efforts go into preparation.
+Accordingly, you will find firewood, vegetables and fruits being collected.
+Also, new clothes are woven or old clothes are being patched.
 More interestingly, families sacrifice chickens to read their future in the entrails.
-Domesticated animals are gathered for slaughter as the spirit of preparation continues for the next few days.
-Young boys are initiated into the rites of men in the process.
+As the spirit of preparation continues for the next few days.
+Young boys undertake the rites of men in the process.

 The fourth day marks the big feast.
 Heady with the local rice beer, the villagers sing and dance and generally make merry.
 Decked out in traditional handwoven costumes and headgear.
 They follow the graceful dancing with reenactments of the glorious headhunting days of their past.

 The festival will most likely be an experience beyond your imagination.
 The Northeast still remains cut-off from mainland India.
 However, there are tensions of identity that must be recognized before categorizing them as an ‘unexplored tribe’.

 It will also hopefully shake up your notions of what it is to live with your fellow men.
 And also the endless cultural intricacies that hold a society together.
 Isn’t that the point of travel?

 This will most likely be an experience beyond your imagination (Photo Credit – www.thehindu.com)

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.